 Hello!
 Looking for the freebies?

-#1 is under the subheading Coronavirus Resources for Librarians.
+#1 is under the subheading COVID Resources for Librarians.

 #2 is under the subheading Quarantine Tracker Signs.